 NOTE: This page was updated on 11/11/17 to reflect the release of the 5D Tactical Pro jig.
 Information regarding the original 5D Tactical jig will remain for now.

 The purpose of this router jig comparison is to do exactly that.
 Compare.
 No jig is declared a winner or a loser because that would mean certain criteria would have to be used and what I value most may not be what you value most.
 This is why I break down what I consider the most important criteria to consider and explain what each jig brings to the table in that regard.
 I think this will allow you to make decisions on what is most important to you and choose a jig solely on that basis.
-If you believe there are other criteria that should be consider let me know in the forum or using the Contact link at the bottom of the page and I will evaluate that.
+If you believe there are other criteria that should be consider let me know using the Contact link at the bottom of the page and I will evaluate that.

 Regarding the wording below when I write "AR-15" I mean AR-15, AR-9 or any jig that machines a standard AR-15 sized lower.
 When I write "AR-10" or "AR-308" I mean any jig that will machine the larger AR-10 or AR-308 pattern lower.